insomnes/aqute/README.md

  multiple workers, Aqute ensures streamlined task distribution and swift concurrent processing.
 - **Worker count & Rate Limiting**: Regulate the execution rate of tasks and configure the number of workers for concurrent processing, ensuring optimal resource utilization.
-You can even provide your own rate limiting mechanism
+You can use pre-programmed rate limiters or provide your own rate limiting implementation.
 - **Resilient Retry Mechanism**: Tasks that encounter errors can automatically retry, with options to specify which error types should trigger retries.
 Exception in handler is returned as error-value.